superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 :::
 :::::

-Look at the improvement!
-All the results are about Qdrant and vector DBs.
+The improvement is remarkable!
+All our results are about Qdrant and vector DBs.

-Let's see the UMAP visualization:
+Now, let's look at the UMAP visualization:

 ![Visualization Query Qdrant](../assets/use_cases/social_media_retrieval/query_qdrant_visualization_rerank.png)

-The posts aren't very close to the query, but they are a lot closer to the query compared to when we weren't reranking the retrieved posts.
+While the returned posts aren't very close to the query, they are **a lot closer to the query compared to when we weren't reranking the retrieved posts**.

-Now let's look at our use case when we use an entire post as a query (the example from the `2.
-Data` section) ↓
+Now let's examine our use case results **when we use an entire post as a query** (the example given in section `2.
+Data` above) ↓

 :::::tabs
 ::::tab{title="Result 1"}